Chemical Bank: Founding and early history

 In 1823, the New York Chemical Manufacturing Company was founded by Balthazar P. Melick and directors John C. Morrison, Mark Spenser, Gerardus Post, James Jenkins, William A. Seely, and William Stebbins.
 Additionally, Joseph Sampson, although not a director, was among the largest of the original shareholders of the later bank.
 During the 1820s, prospective bankers found that they were more likely to be able to successfully secure a state bank charter if the bank was part of a larger business.
 Accordingly, the founders used the manufacturing company (which produced chemicals such as blue vitriol, alum, nitric acid, camphor, and saltpeter, as well as medicines, paints, and dyes) as a means of securing a charter from the New York State legislature.
 In April 1824, the company amended its charter to allow Chemical to enter into banking, creating a separate division for the new activity.
 Melick was named the first president of the bank, which catered to merchants in New York City.
 Early investments by the bank were the Erie Canal and new roads.

 In 1826, John Mason, one of the richest merchants in New York, became a shareholder of the bank.
 Mason succeeded Baltus Melick in 1831 as president.
 Mason was responsible for leading Chemical through the Panic of 1837.
 When a speculative bubble collapsed on May 10, 1837, banks suspended payment of gold and silver specie (coin).
-Although in the 1837 crisis Chemical followed others in suspending payments, Chemical was one of the earliest to resume payments in specie.
+Although Chemical followed other banks in suspending payments during the 1837 crisis, it was one of the earliest to resume payments in specie.
 Mason served as president until his death in 1839.

-Isaac Jones, Mason's son in law, then took over.
+Isaac Jones, Mason's son-in-law, then took over.
 In 1844, when New York Chemical Manufacturing Company's original charter expired, the chemical company was liquidated and was reincorporated as a bank only, taking advantage of the Free Banking Act of 1838 and becoming the Chemical Bank of New York in 1844.

-By 1851, the company sold all remaining inventories from the chemical division as well as the corresponding real-estate holdings.
+By 1851, the company had sold all remaining inventories from the chemical division as well as the corresponding real estate holdings.